When does a person need the help of a psychiatrist?

 Free psychiatric care in São Paulo

 Free medical care in Brazil is provided through the SUS – Unified Health System.
-For mental health, it’s no different.
+For mental health, it is no different.

 In São Paulo, those who need psychiatric care will be welcomed by CAPS – Psychosocial Care Centers.

-The website of the city of São Paulo offers a list with the address and telephone number of all CAPS in the capital of São Paulo; Click here.
+The website of the city of São Paulo offers a list with the address and telephone number of all CAPS in the capital of São Paulo; .